geneontology/geneontology.github.io/documentations/GeneProductAssociationDataFormat.md

 #### Annotation Properties
  The Annotation Properties column can be filled with a pipe separated list of "property_name = property_value".
 There will be a fixed vocabulary for the property names and this list can be extended when necessary.
- The initial supported properties would be curator_name and annotation_identifier*, but can be extended to include curator_ID, modification_date, creation_date, annotation_notes, etc.
+ The initial supported properties would be curator_name and annotation_identifier, but can be extended to include curator_ID, modification_date, creation_date, annotation_notes, etc.\
+This field is optional, cardinality 0 or greater.